Kajkac/ZTE-MC-Home-assistant-repo/README.md

 Restart Home Assistant go to Settings -> integrations -> Add integration Find integration ZTE Router

-Enter Router IP , password and select the model you have and waitz for integration to install all the device sensors
+Enter Router IP , password and select the model you have and wait for integration to install all the device sensors

 ## Bugs:

 1. Username currently not supported
-2. Errors in Home assistant log are for now present until i polish the addon
+2. Errors in Home assistant log - They are for now present until i polish the addon
-2. There are errors for sure but whoever wanna test it let me know
+2. Various errors in sensors etc. - This integration is classified as beta right now but can be tested by anyone.
-4. Any sugestion you have please open the bug
+4. Any suggestion you have please open the issues tab
-5. I will push new builds as soon i will have more time
+5. I will push new builds as soon i will have more time.
+Make sure you "star" this integration.
 6. If u wanna donate for beer let me know :P

 ## HACS installation